Hammersmith nude murders

-The Hammersmith nude murders is the name of a series of six murders in West London, England, in 1964 and 1965.
-The victims, all prostitutes, were found undressed in or near the River Thames, leading the press to nickname the killer Jack the Stripper (a reference to "Jack the Ripper").
+The Hammersmith nude murders were a series of six murders in West London, England, in 1964 and 1965.
+The victims, all prostitutes, were found undressed in or near the River Thames, leading the press to nickname the killer Jack the Stripper (a reference to Jack the Ripper).
 Two earlier murders, committed in West London in 1959 and 1963, have also been linked by some investigators to the same perpetrator.

 Despite "intense media interest and one of the biggest manhunts in Scotland Yard's history" the case is unsolved.
 Forensic evidence gathered at the time is believed to have been destroyed or lost.

 Victims

 Elizabeth Figg

 Figg was found dead at 5:10 am on 17 June 1959 by police officers on routine patrol in Duke's Meadows, Chiswick, on the north bank of the River Thames.
 The park had a reputation as a lovers' lane, and prostitutes were known to take their clients there.

 Figg's body was found on scrubland between Dan Mason Drive and the river's towpath, approximately 200 yd west of Barnes Bridge.
 Her dress was torn at the waist and opened to reveal her breasts; marks around the neck were consistent with strangulation.
 Figg's underwear and shoes were missing, and no identification or personal possessions were found.
 A pathologist concluded that death had occurred between midnight and 2:00 a.m. on 17 June.

 A post-mortem photograph of Figg's face distributed to the press was independently recognized by her roommate and her mother.

 Extensive searches of the area – including the river bed – failed to find Figg's underwear, black stiletto shoes, or white handbag.
-A police official theorized that she had been murdered by a client in his car, after removing her shoes and underwear, and that these and her handbag had then remained in the car after the body was disposed of at Duke's Meadows.
-The proprietor of a pub on the opposite side of the river to where Figg was found said that on the night of the murder he and his wife had seen a car's headlights as it parked in that area at 12:05 a.m.
+A police official theorized that a client had murdered her in his car, after removing her shoes and underwear, and that these and her handbag had then remained in the car after the body was disposed of at Duke's Meadows.
+The proprietor at The Ship public house, on the opposite side of the river to where Figg was found, said that on the night of the murder he and his wife had seen a car's headlights as it parked in that area at 12:05 a.m.
 Shortly after the lights were switched off, they heard a woman's scream.